sebarod0104/interview-assignment/README.md

 - A load balancer distributes requests to the Kubernetes API servers
 - The system continues functioning as long as a majority (quorum) of nodes are available

-## How to Enable or Disable
+## Enable or Disable High Availability in Nebius AI Cloud
 - **Enable HA**: Select the “High Availability” option during cluster creation.
 This deploys multiple control plane nodes with replicated etcd.
 - **Disable HA**: Leave the option unselected.
 A single control plane node is used.

 Note: This setting is typically fixed at creation time.

-## Considerations
-- **Cost**: Higher due to additional nodes
-- **Reliability**: Eliminates single point of failure
-- **Use Case**: Recommended for production; optional for dev/test

-## Summary
-High Availability improves cluster resilience by distributing the control plane across multiple nodes, ensuring continuous operation even when individual components fail.